-After just a week of floating around Facebook and over 53k shares, we have to agree, she totally nailed it.
+After being shared more than 75,000 times, we have to agree, she totally nailed it.

 “Maintain a clean, Pinterest worthy house,” she continues.
 “Take the Christmas lights down.
 Recycle.
 Be Santa Claus, the Easter Bunny, the Tooth Fairy, the birthday planner, the poop doula (seriously when will this end), the finder of lost things, the moderator of fights.
 Be fun.
 Be firm.
 Read books.
 Have dance parties.”

 The list continues: Lose the baby weight, make sure to have friends — social time is SO important, get the kids to all of their doctors appointments, enroll them in every activity possible, be sure to keep up with their clothes they’re sure to grow out of the second you buy them, and don’t forget to date your spouse.

 With each additional task she lists, Sarah’s sarcasm grows greater and greater, leading to more than 19,000 comments that read, “so true,” and “amen!”